Mastering Core Web Vitals: A Comprehensive Guide to Web Performance Optimization

 3 How to Measure Core Web Vitals

-Several tools have emerged to assist you in this endeavor, providing valuable insights into the user experience.
+Measuring Core Web Vitals is essential to understanding how users experience your website, and fortunately, there are several tools to help.
 Three widely used tools for such measurement are Google PageSpeed Insights, Lighthouse, and Chrome DevTools.

 Google PageSpeed Insights is a user-friendly tool designed to analyze the performance of a web page on both mobile and desktop devices.